 It was now time (as we were running a little late) to head off to the Moss Vale Services Club in Argyle St, Moss Vale.
 This was approximately a half hour run from the Pioneer Village.

-This is quite an impressive club, with a relaxing environment and a great well priced cuisine with multiple choices.
-A pre-booked table personalised the occasion.
-In summary, the excursion proved to be very enjoyable and successful with 20 people attending supported by 14 cars.
+In summary , the excursion proved to be very enjoyable and successful with 20 people attending supported by 14 cars.